 Mountain lions (also called cougars or pumas) are solitary animals found throughout the state of California.
 About half of the state is suitable lion habitat (shown in red in the map below) and they can generally be found wherever deer, their primary prey, are found.
 Mountain lions roam across nearly all parts of the Los Padres National Forest and portions of the Carrizo Plain National Monument, but their exact numbers are unknown.

 Mountain lions are slender and agile cats.
 Adults usually stand a little over 2 feet tall at the shoulders, and can be between 5 and 9 feet long from nose to tail.
-They have large paws and proportionally the largest hind legs in the cat family; a physique that allows it great leaping ability – a reported 18 feet vertical!
+They have large paws and proportionally the largest hind legs in the cat family, a physique that allows it great leaping ability – a reported 18 feet vertical!
 Coloring is plain, typically tawny, with lighter patches on the under body including the jaws, chin, and throat.
 Like domestic cats, they vocalize in low-pitched hisses, growls, and purrs.
 Mountain lions are obligate carnivores, meaning they feed only on meat.

 Female mountain lions average one litter (typically two to three cubs) every two to three years throughout their reproductive life.
-Parenting is a mom-only responsibility; female mountain lions are known to be fiercely protective of their cubs, and have been seen to successfully fight off animals as large as grizzly bears in their defense.
+Parenting is a mom-only responsibility; female mountain lions are known to be fiercely protective of their cubs, and have successfully fought off animals as large as grizzly bears in their defense.
 Born blind, cubs are completely dependent on their mother and begin to be weaned at around three months of age.
 As they grow, they start field trips from the den, first visiting kill sites, and after six months beginning to hunt small prey on their own.
 Young adults leave their mother to attempt to establish their own territory at around two years of age and sometimes earlier; males tend to leave sooner.
 Life expectancy in the wild averages 8 to 10 years.

 Mountain lions require large blocks of intact habitat to survive.
 The average home range of a mountain lion varies from 36 square miles for adult females, to more than 140 square miles for adult males.